3 Signs It's Time To Change Your Hookah Hose

 A brightly colored silicone hose can bring joy to a hookah fan that has just completed their custom hookah build.

 Can you clean it off?
 Nope.
-You can continue to wash like you would normally, but the discoloration doesn’t disappear.
+You can continue to wash as you would normally, but the discoloration doesn’t disappear.

 Once the tubing darkens it can begin to affect your flavor the longer you use it, so be prepared to swap things out before all your favorite flavors have a different taste.